lucstu/chartcards/README.md

 # chartcards
-Map market data across crypto sports cards.
+Map market data across crypto sports NFTs (cards/moments/etc).

 Disclaimer: This project has no association with NBA Top Shot and is used for educational purposes only.